jackwaddington/jWorld/README.md

 - [Raspberry Pi 3 B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/) running:
   - [TV Server](https://www.raspberrypi.com/products/raspberry-pi-tv-hat/)
   - NTP server
+- K3S server with three nodes to do processing of our off-site workers.
+  - Checks NAS for files, and processes them and

-On Wifi we have:
+On Wifi and 'out in the field' we have:

+- Rasperry Pi 5
+  - Taking pictures from sunrise to sunset and posting automatically to YouTube as a timelapse video.
+  - Here one worker is doing the full show - capture, process, publish.
 - [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/)
-  - with camera running some camera software that can send a picture to ??
+  - with camera taking a picture at intervals and sending it to the NAS
 - [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) with Led strip
   - that can light up to take a photo
 - [Raspberry Pi Pico W]() with [LCD graph display](https://shop.pimoroni.com/products/pico-gfx-pack?variant=40414469062739)